-Measurable Goal: Modified: Number and type of reports received by all reporting methods and by City staff.
+Measurable Goal: Modified in 2009-2010 reporting year: Number and type of reports received by all reporting methods and by City staff.
 Identify the number of reports that result in investigation of discharge or enforcement actions (verbal, written, citation) being taken.

-Appropriateness: Modified: Due to the low number of illicit discharge reports and staff resources, the City determined that the current method of documentation and record keeping is adequate and does allow staff to track violations, inspections, and Code Compliance actions, analyze any trends, and identify needed modifications to public outreach, education, and participation efforts (see BMP item 2.c. above).
+Appropriateness: Modified in 2009-2010 reporting year: Due to the low number of illicit discharge reports and staff resources, the City determined that the current method of documentation and record keeping is adequate and does allow staff to track violations, inspections, and Code Compliance actions, analyze any trends, and identify needed modifications to public outreach, education, and participation efforts (see BMP item 2.c. above).
 (Previous: Creation of a database would allow staff to more easily track violations, inspections, and Code Compliance actions, analyze any trends, and identify needed modifications to public outreach, education, and participation efforts (see BMP item 2.c. above).